-Bishop Philip has also launched a livestreaming of his daily mass.
+Bishop Philip livestreams of his daily mass.
 A timetable and further details can be found here along with a link to further spiritual resources.

-The Cathedral in Portsmouth is also live streaming its masses.
+The Cathedral in Portsmouth live streams its masses.

 There is also the The Vatican youtube channel (English version) which allows you to join with and listen to Pope Francis.

-The Catholic Directory now also has information on live streaming across the country.
+The Catholic Directory has information on live streaming across the country.

 The website churchservices.tv/timetable has a very wide range of services that are live streamed ,not only celebrations of the mass but rosary, morning and evening prayer and much more.

 The Universalis app is excellent and to be recommended.
 It has all you need to follow daily and Sunday mass – all the readings and prayers.
 It also has the complete Divine Office of the church.
 There is a free version which will give you the mass readings on a particular day but, for copyright reasons, doesn’t necessarily have the same translation in general use.
 It is worth paying the one-off cost of about £20 for the complete version which you can then put on multiple devices.
 This does have the correct translation and more besides.

 The following sites also have many useful resources for prayers etc: